 - Develop a reliable method for standardized transport tracking to critical behavioral health care by the end of Y1 (December 31, 2020). - Roll out the reliable method by the end of Y2, Q1 (March 31, 2021). - Collect one year of transport tracking data from Y2, Q2 through Y3, Q2.
 (April 1, 2021-March 31, 2022). - Develop and finalize recommendations for improvement of the transport system for patients who require timely transport to acute psychiatric care by the end of Y3 (December 31, 2022).

-- Final approval of reliable method for standardized transport tracking - In 2020, we received final approval of the reliable method for standardizing transport tracking.
-The ambulatory tracking tool was implemented in Q4, and the emergency department tracking tool will go live in Q1 2021.
-Five ambulatory transports were documented in Q4 2020. - # of quarterly transport tracking reports (n=4) - In Q4 2020, the first quarterly tracking report was generated. - Final draft of recommendation report for the improvement of the transport system for patients who require timely transport to acute psychiatric care - This metric will be reported on in Y3.
+- Final approval of reliable method for standardized transport tracking - # of quarterly transport tracking reports (n= 4) - Final draft of recommendation report for the improvement of the transport system for patients who require timely transport to acute psychiatric care